deyam/deyam.github.io/README.md

    1. Contrast for the page need to be checked.
 7. Control Surface Switches / Controls.
 Done.
 Locally connected using same version of library.
 8. Integration Testing with the current PU.
 9. Checkiung all connectors for all OHP Leds, Switches, Pots and controls.
-WIP
+WIP.
+10.